 “We have already initiated a number of activities related to project follow-up.
 We will also assess necessary adjustments to our supervisory strategy and organisation in order to contribute to better project execution and improved safety.”

-The study comprises three reports, all in Norwegian only:
+The study comprises three reports: